pbozidarova/Aircraft-Base-Maintenance-Managing-Tool/backend/README.md

    - issues - are there any issues that has been risen due to this task;
    - applicableAircraft - which aircraft this task can be applied to;

-6. Issue<br>
+6. Notification<br>
    Means of communication between the users, that is happening in the context of a maintenance event.
-   - IssueNum - identification specific for a issue;
+   - NotificationNum - identification specific for a issue;
    - Communication - an issue may require long back and forth communication between different users.
 It consists of description, author and date fields.
    - Author - the user that have created the issue;
    - Status - whether the issue has already been reviewed;